aershov24/FSC_Candidates_Test/README.md

-# MLSC_PILOT
+# Welcome to MLSC Pilot Repo
-MLSC pilot repo for candidates testing
+Please read this document carefully before submitting your MLSC challenge